suud/dev-docker/README.md

 # [dev](https://github.com/suud/dev-docker)
 ![](https://github.com/suud/dev-docker/workflows/Push%20to%20Docker%20Hub/badge.svg)

+This repository serves me a variety of purposes:
+1. __Docker image__ for rapidly spinning up a container with some packages installed for convenience.
+I mainly use that to try out some fancy stuff I've seen on the internet.
+I can give it a quick try without messing up my whole computer.
+2. __Boilerplate code__ for dockerized projects.
+I often copy stuff from this readme when setting up a new project.
+3. __Documentation__ of a robust development workflow.

 This container image is not made to be used in production.
 It contains some development tools that you might not want to have installed in a production environment.